EoRImaging/eppsilon/dictionary.md

 **savefilebase**: Base name for eppsilon output files.
 Default is taken from the cube file names before the polarization tags.

+**no_binning**: This is a flag (valid values are 0/1, default=0) indicating that binning should not be performed.
+This may be desirable if the large number of resulting files poses a problem (an issue for some clusters).
+In general binning is fast, so can be done later on another machine quickly.
+If this keyword is set no 1D or 2D binned plots will be displayed.

+**save_slices**: This is a flag (valid values are 0/1, default=1) indicating that slices of the 3D cubes should not be saved at various stages.
+It may be desirable to turn this off if the number of resulting files poses a problem (an issue for some clusters).

 ## Plotting options: